-If you own even a ten-year-old Mercedes-Benz E-Class or S-Class you will quickly realize that certain car mechanics in your neighborhood don’t want to work on them because they are not familiar with these cars.
+If you own even a ten-year-old Mercedes-Benz E-Class or S-Class, you will quickly realize that certain car mechanics in your neighborhood don’t want to work on them because they are unfamiliar.
 Little do they know that working on a Mercedes-Benz is more fun, rewarding, and even easier than working on certain Honda and Toyota models.
-Don’t let that scare you from buying a used Mercedes-Benz though.
-If you love tinkering with gadgets and troubleshooting car problems yourself, you may be able to maintain a used Mercedes-Benz yourself.
-Just because one of your neighborhood auto mechanics doesn’t know how to work on a Mercedes-Benz, that’s not a reason to Not Buy a Mercedes-Benz.
+Don’t let that scare you from buying a used Mercedes-Benz, though.
+If you love tinkering with gadgets and troubleshooting car problems, you may be able to maintain a used Mercedes-Benz.
+Just because one of your neighborhood auto mechanics doesn’t know how to work on a Mercedes-Benz, that’s not a reason not to Buy a Mercedes-Benz.

-For example in the video below the mechanic, Scotty Kilmer talks about this Mercedes-Benz CLS and how it has over 20 fault codes stored in the system.
-He doesn’t realize that over ten of those error codes are related to under voltage that very well could have been triggered due to a dead battery.
+For example, in the video below, the mechanic, Scotty Kilmer, talks about this Mercedes-Benz CLS and its over 20 fault codes stored in the system.
+He doesn’t realize that over ten error codes are related to under voltage that could have been triggered due to a dead battery.
 These under voltage codes are stored and not CURRENT and can easily be erased.
 The other few codes point to the same problem.
 Watch this entertaining video.

 - Built Quality & Features

-A used Mercedes-Benz even if it is older will most likely have a lot more features and options than the other used cars.
+Even if it is older, a used Mercedes-Benz will most likely have many more features and options than the other used cars.
 The interior quality and materials of a Mercedes-Benz will be much better than that of a Toyota Camry or Honda Accord.
-On a used Mercedes-Benz you will most likely find walnut wood trim, illuminated buttons, leather, a sunroof, power windows and seats, and more.
-Other options such as cruise control, traction control, anti-lock brakes, adjustable seats and steering wheel, and multiple airbags are likely to come standard on your Mercedes-Benz.
+On a used Mercedes-Benz, you will most likely find walnut wood trim, illuminated buttons, leather, a sunroof, power windows and seats, and more.
+Other options such as cruise control, traction control, anti-lock brakes, adjustable seats and steering wheel, and multiple airbags will likely come standard on your Mercedes-Benz.

-Older Mercedes-Benz cars still look sharp and get attention even when they are five or ten years old.
+Older Mercedes-Benz cars still look sharp and get attention even when they are five or ten.
 No other cars can make a statement about your success like a Mercedes-Benz does.

 - Ride and Comfort

 Even older Mercedes-Benz cars provide a comfortable, safe, and luxurious ride quality.
 Have you ever ridden on a Mercedes-Benz E-Class or S-Class with air suspension?
 It’s an experience you may never forget.
-Mercedes-Benz was built to impress and even when they are old they do that task very well.
-A used Mercedes-Benz is still more comfortable, provides superb ride quality, and is more luxurious than a brand-new Toyota, Honda, or Hyundai and in our opinion better than BMW, Audi, or Lexus.
+Mercedes-Benz was built to impress; even when they are old, they do that task very well.
+A used Mercedes-Benz is still more comfortable, provides superb ride quality, and is more luxurious than a brand-new Toyota, Honda, or Hyundai and, in our opinion, better than BMW, Audi, or Lexus.

 - Maintenance Cost

-The maintenance cost of a used Mercedes-Benz can be much higher than that of a non-luxury brand.
-Especially if you depend on the dealer to do all your repairs.
-If you have an older used Mercedes-Benz you should find a local repair shop that specializes in Mercedes-Benz or german cars.
+The maintenance cost of a used Mercedes-Benz can be much higher than that of a non-luxury brand, especially if you depend on the dealer to do all your repairs.
+If you have an older used Mercedes-Benz, you should find a local repair shop specializing in Mercedes-Benz or German cars.
 The maintenance cost of a Mercedes-Benz doesn’t have to be ridiculous.
-If you plan on doing your own troubleshooting, maintenance, and repairs, then owning a Mercedes-Benz is as expensive as owning a Toyota or Honda.
+If you plan on troubleshooting, maintenance, and repairs, owning a Mercedes-Benz is as expensive as owning a Toyota or Honda.
 Just make sure to purchase your parts online.
-You can use Amazon Parts finder to find almost anything for your Mercedes-Benz.
-You will even find OEM Mercedes-Benz genuine parts or aftermarket alternatives that cost a lot less.
+You can use Amazon Parts Finder to find almost anything for your Mercedes-Benz.
+You will find OEM Mercedes-Benz genuine parts or aftermarket alternatives that cost much less.

 - No warranty

-This can be a problem if you are buying a car from a private seller.
+Buying a car from a private seller can be a problem.
 You will not get any warranty from the private seller, and the manufacturer’s warranty most likely has expired.
-If you are buying the car from a used car dealer, you can ask if they sell a warranty.
-Warranty may not be an issue if you are buying the car from an authorized Mercedes-Benz dealership.
-Their certified pre-owned (CPO) Mercedes-Benz cars are thoroughly inspected and come with a warranty that you can also extend.
+If you buy the car from a used car dealer, you can ask if they sell a warranty.
+Warranty may not be an issue if you buy the car from an authorized Mercedes-Benz dealership.
+Their certified pre-owned (CPO) Mercedes-Benz cars are thoroughly inspected and have a warranty that you can extend.

 - Fuel Economy

 This really depends if you live in the United States or not.
-If you live in the States this is a concern for you because Mercedes-Benz cars sold in the US were equipped with thirsty engines.
+If you live in the States, this is a concern for you because Mercedes-Benz cars sold in the US were equipped with thirsty engines.
 Not only that, but they require you to use premium gasoline.
-Therefore these cars will cost you more to operate over 5 years than their Japanese counterpart.
-If you live outside the US then you may not have to worry about this.
-Mercedes-Benz sells gas guzzlers in the US only and sells some extremely fuel-efficient engines around the world.
-If you live in Europe for example, you will find an E220 CDI or C200 CDI and other variations.
-These diesel cars get excellent gas mileage and can last easily pull over 300,000 thousand miles.
+Therefore, these cars will cost you more to operate over 5 years than their Japanese counterpart.
+If you live outside the US, you may not have to worry about this.
+Mercedes-Benz sells gas guzzlers in the US only and some extremely fuel-efficient engines worldwide.
+For example, you will find an E220 CDI or C200 CDI and other variations if you live in Europe.
+These diesel cars get excellent gas mileage and can easily pull over 300,000 miles.

 3Things you MUST DO before you buy a used Mercedes